 “Everyone, gather with me, your savior!
 I need assistance reaching the storage facility.
 There will be undead in our path.”

 “You, a leader against an army?
 Pathetic.”

 In a throaty French accent, the large man with his weapon spoke out.

 “Why would we help you, German?”

 “Well, my muscly friend, there will be transportation away from our current predicament.
-When we arrive at Storage, you can leave or whatever it is you believe you should do!
-But we must leave, now!”
+When we arrive at the storage complex, you can leave or whatever it is you believe you should do!
+But we must go, now!”

 “Vingt-Dieux!
 We will fight for our freedom.”

 “I'm glad we could work that out, my friends!
 Onward!”

 Richtofen ran ahead, a single Walther in his hand, and a second from Lotte, still with a few rounds, on his person.
 Behind him, the large Frenchman.